Guntzel00/EloGroup_Case_2022/README.md

-# Ignite_Course_ReactJS
+# EloGroup_Case_2022

-Repo used for the ReacJS bootcamp from Rocketseat 🚀
+Repo used during a hiring process at EloGroup company.